Rafaelson

-Rafaelson Bezerra Fernandes (/pt-br/, born 30 March 1997), known mononymously as Rafaelson and also as Nguyễn Xuân Son (/vi/), is a professional footballer who plays as a striker for the V.League 1 club Thep Xanh Nam Dinh.
+Rafaelson Bezerra Fernandes (/pt-br/, born 30 March 1997), known mononymously as Rafaelson and also as Nguyễn Xuân Son (/vi/), is a professional footballer who plays as a striker for the V.League 1 club Thép Xanh Nam Định.
 Born in Brazil, he represents the Vietnam national team.

 Rafaelson began his football career in his native Brazil.
 He went playing abroad from 2018 and had unsuccessful spells in Japan and Denmark.
 In 2020, he moved to Vietnam, signing for Nam Định.
 In this country, he blossomed as a goalscorer, finishing as V.League 1's top scorer in the 2023 and 2023–24.
+The 2023–24 season was notable as he scored 31 goals in the V.League 1, breaking the previous record of 25 goals set by Lê Huỳnh Đức in 1996.
+Rafaelson’s outstanding form played a key role in helping Nam Định win the V.League 1 title and established him as the leading goalscorer in Vietnamese football.

 Rafaelson is a dual citizen of Brazil and Vietnam.
 After five years of residency in Vietnam, he was granted Vietnamese citizenship in September 2024.
 Later in the year, he featured in the 2024 ASEAN Championship for Vietnam and scored a brace in his debut against Myanmar.
 Later, he finished as the top goalscorer of the tournament and assisted Vietnam in their win of the title; he went on to receive the best player award for his performances.

 Early life

-Rafaelson was born in a poor family in Pirapemas.
+Rafaelson was born in a poor family in Pirapemas, Maranhão.
 His father was a teacher and his mother was a farmer.
-At the age of 14, he moved alone to Salvador, where he joined the youth academy of Bahia.
+At the age of 14, he moved alone to Salvador, Bahia, where he joined the youth academy of Bahia.
 After two years, he joined the youth side of Vitória.